tiagopereira/ast4310_h21/docs/projects.md

 ### Submitting an improved version

 A way to get bonus points is to submit an improved version of your project.
-You will be able to get 30% of the points you did not get in the first submission.
+You will be able to gain 30% of the points you did not get in the first submission.
 For example, assume you got 50 in your first submission.
 The maximum grade for the report is 95 points, meaning that you were 45 points away from the maximum score.
 This means that you can gain up to 30% of 45 points, or 14 points.
 If you got 80 points initially, you can get up to 5 points more, and so on.

 **Submitting an improved version is optional.** The goal is not to work towards a perfect delivery, but to make you reflect on your answers and learn from any shortcomings.
 You should consider the feedback you got from the teachers and from the peer review when working on a revised version.
-Trivial resubmissions with little improvement will not get bonus points.
-The bonus points will be awarded if there is improvement, even if the revised answer is not 100% correct.
+Trivial resubmissions with little improvement will get no bonus points.
+Bonus points will be awarded if there is improvement, even if the revised answer is not 100% correct.
 How much improvement is enough?
 That will be decided on a case-by-case basis.
 But the bar will not be set very high.

 Bonus points from submitting an improved version will be added to both group members.
 As in the original submission, both will be asked to submit the new version on Devilry.